ComputationalRegulatoryGenomicsICL/cageflow/README.md

 The corresponding input spreadsheets can be found in [assets](https://github.com/ComputationalRegulatoryGenomicsICL/customcageq/tree/dev/assets): [samplesheet_se.csv](https://github.com/ComputationalRegulatoryGenomicsICL/customcageq/blob/dev/assets/samplesheet_se.csv) for single-end reads and [samplesheet_pe.csv](https://github.com/ComputationalRegulatoryGenomicsICL/customcageq/blob/dev/assets/samplesheet_pe.csv) for paired-end reads.

-On these test data, CAGEr is able to call about 30 TSSs with the single-end reads but exits with an error trying to read paired-end BAM files.
-This is most probably because of the reads being not the real forward and reverse ones.
-We are working on a replacement with real paired-end yeast reads.
-However, all other steps of the pipeline run successfully on the paired-end test set.
+On these test data, CAGEr is able to call 52 TSSs with the single-end reads and 1245 TSSs with the paired-end reads.

 ### How to run the pipeline